aleskucera/axion/docs/implementation/engine.md

 # Engine API

-The `AxionEngine` is the low-level physics solver at the heart of the simulation.
+The `AxionEngine` is the low-level physics solver at the core of the simulation.
 Most users will interact with it indirectly through the `AbstractSimulator` class, but understanding its API and configuration is key to tuning performance and achieving specific physical behaviors.

 The engine implements a **Non-Smooth Newton Method** to solve the entire physics state—including dynamics, contacts, and joints—as a single, unified problem at each time step.
 This monolithic approach provides exceptional stability, especially for complex, highly-constrained systems like articulated robots.